 I enjoy writing fiction and non-fiction, but derive the greatest pleasure from writing children’s stories.
 I particularly like writing picture books.
 Having spent my childhood on a farm, and now living on a country property, I have lots of inspiration from the varied life that goes on around me.

-As for current projects, I have two rhyming picture books which are available for sale and which I regularly share with children at preschools and schools, and I compete and present performance poetry – specifically bush poetry.
+As for current projects, I have four picture books which are available for sale and which I regularly share with children at preschools and schools, and I compete and present performance poetry – specifically bush poetry.
+I have two more picture books due out in 2020 (both in rhyme).
 And like many writers I have manuscripts awaiting consideration at publishers, stories and poems in writing competitions and of course ideas and ponderings in notebooks and on bits of paper – waiting their turn to be made into something complete.
 Any and all successes will be posted on this website, so call in from time to time to share this adventure with me.